sidneyleake/CollectionJsonFormatter/readme.md

 ## features to be
 * A mediatype formatter that converts a collection+json representation to a model
 * A sample web application consuming an api and requesting data in collection+json format
+* Functionality to ignore properties when building items
+* Funtiionality to ignore properties when building template

 I would love help from anyone who is interested :)